vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 4. Find the list of network history bootstrap nodes by querying the network history bootstrap API.
 For example: `https://api.vega.community/api/v2/networkhistory/bootstrap``

-5. Paste the list of nodes into the section:
+5. Still in your data node configuration file, paste the list of nodes into the section:

 ```toml
   [NetworkHistory]